Mustafa Hasanagić

-Mustafa Hasanagić (Мустафа Хасанагић; 20 April 1941 – 12 November 2023) was a Yugoslav football manager and player.
+Mustafa Hasanagić (Мустафа Хасанагић; 20 April 1941 – 12 November 2023) was a Yugoslav and Serbian football manager and player.

 Club career

-After starting out at his hometown club FAP, Hasanagić was transferred to Yugoslav First League side Partizan in 1961.
+After starting at his hometown club FAP, Hasanagić was transferred to Yugoslav First League side Partizan in 1961.
 He spent eight seasons with the Crno-beli and won three championship titles (1961–62, 1962–63, and 1964–65).
 In total, Hasanagić played 104 games in the top flight and scored 56 times in the process, finishing as the league's top scorer in 1966–67.
 He also helped the team reach the European Cup final in 1966, contributing with six goals.
 In 1969, Hasanagić went abroad to Switzerland to play for Servette.
 He also spent one season with fellow Swiss club La Chaux-de-Fonds before returning to FAP.

 International career

 At international level, Hasanagić was capped five times for Yugoslavia, making his debut on 7 November 1965 in a World Cup qualifier with Norway, a 1–1 home draw.
 His final cap came on 3 May 1967 in a Euro qualifier with West Germany, a 1–0 home win.